 Setting Description Stream audio from Sender Enables the sending of the audio stream to the receiver Stereo Enables stereo audio for the audio stream sent from the sender to the receiver.
 NOTE: Stereo audio requires more network bandwidth.
 Quality Sets the quality for the audio stream being transmitted by the sender.
 NOTE: Higher-quality audio requires more network bandwidth.
+Audio allows focus Enables audio to play only from the RGS Receiver window that has focus.
+When disabled audio from all RGS Receiver windows will be combined.
 Volume Controls the volume level on the receiver.
 NOTE: This option is for Windows and Linux only.
 On Mac OS, use the system volume control instead.